Lotteries and community gambling

 - beautifying or improving a community centre

-- or is certified in writing by the Director-General of Licensing to be an association under the Gaming Control Act 1993.
+- is certified in writing by the Director-General of Licensing to be an association under the Act.

 You can become an approved association without being an incorporated association.
 You have to submit a copy of your constitution with your application if you are not incorporated.